USS Carter Hall (LSD-50): 2000s

 In 2001, Carter Hall deployed to the Mediterranean Sea from 15 April to 15 October 2001.

 In 2003, she deployed as part of the Iwo Jima Amphibious Ready Group (ARG) with the 26th Marine Expeditionary Unit.
-During a ten month deployment, she assisted in combat in OIF/OEF.
+During a ten-month deployment, she assisted in combat in OIF/OEF.

 On 2 June 2007, Carter Hall engaged pirates after they boarded the Danish ship off the coast of Somalia.
 The LSD destroyed three small boats being towed behind the captured vessel, but was unable to pursue after the vessel entered Somalian waters.

 2010s

+Carter Hall and operate off the coast of Haiti during Operation Unified Response, 22 January 2010.

 On 13 January 2010, Carter Hall was ordered to assist the humanitarian efforts following the 2010 Haiti earthquake.

 On 31 October 2012, Carter Hall was sent towards the Hurricane Sandy impact area in case the United States Navy was needed to support the disaster relief efforts.

 In April 2016, one of Carter Halls sailors died after falling overboard from the ship.
 Navy and Coast Guard units searched for the sailor, but to no avail.